D1ffic00lt/computer-vision/README.md

 The 97% accuracy solution is presented in folder [task1](task1)
 ### Logo detection

+The image shows the logo.
+Your task is to write a function that determines in which part of the image the logo is located, and what it is called.
+Each image shows one of the five logos.

+Your function should return the name of the logo and the coordinates of the border bounding the logo.
+Correctly detected and recognized are those logos for which the name is correctly indicated and the IoU is greater than 0.5.

 ### Classification of road signs

 ### Traffic light detection